 Wildfires pose many risks, and building fires have their own unique risks.
 You need to understand those risks and how to keep yourself safe before, during and after a fire.

 Wildfire intensity and frequency will put more buildings at risk.
 Asbestos mines will also remain a problem.
 These two facts together mean fires will cause asbestos dangers until remediation and containment take place.
-Advocacy groups continue to fight against these dangers by raising awareness of the risks asbestos exposure and pushing for a national asbestos ban.
+Advocacy groups continue to fight against these dangers by raising awareness of the risks of asbestos exposure and pushing for a national asbestos ban.